h2oai/h2ogpt/docs/FAQ.md

 ```
 See https://github.com/open-webui/open-webui/issues/2312.

+Flaws with Open Web UI:
+* Chat history is not used if any document is in the chat history.

 See for more [help](https://docs.openwebui.com/troubleshooting/).

 To remove the container do `docker stop <hash> ; docker remove <hash>` for the container ID `<hash>`.